Channel Tunnel: Earlier proposals

 In 1919, during the Paris Peace Conference, British prime minister David Lloyd George repeatedly promoted the idea of a Channel tunnel as a means of reassuring France that Great Britain was ready to defend the French people against a possible German attack.
 The French did not take the idea seriously, and nothing came of the proposal.

 In the 1920s, Winston Churchill advocated for the Channel Tunnel, using that exact name in his essay "Should Strategists Veto The Tunnel?"
 It was published on 27 July 1924 in the Weekly Dispatch, and argued vehemently against the idea that the tunnel could be used by a Continental enemy in an invasion of Britain.
 Churchill expressed his enthusiasm for the project again in an article for the Daily Mail on 12 February 1936, "Why Not A Channel Tunnel?"

 There was another proposal in 1929, but it did not materialize, and the idea was abandoned.
 Proponents estimated the construction cost at US$150 million.
 The engineers had addressed the concerns of both nations' military leaders by designing two sumps – one near the coast of each country – that could be flooded at will to block the tunnel, but this did not appease the military or dispel concerns about hordes of tourists who would disrupt English life.

 A British film from Gaumont Studios, The Tunnel (also known as TransAtlantic Tunnel), was released in 1935 as a science fiction project concerning the creation of a transatlantic tunnel.
 It briefly referred to its protagonist, a Mr. McAllan, as having completed a British Channel tunnel in 1940, five years after the film's release.
+What was kept quiet at the time was the advisory involvement of Harold, later Sir Harold, Harding then working for Mowlem as he believed it to be far-fetched, although he was to become a life-long advocate for a twin-bored tunnel, running the British site investigations as part of the 1960s feasibility study and continuing to lobby the Thatcher government in the decision-making years.